 OBJECTIVE Where appropriate, provide economical, recreational and cultural opportunities to the general public.
-INDICATOR FOR Number of reasonable third party requests approved.
+INDICATOR Number of reasonable third party requests approved.
 TARGET Approve all reasonable third-party requests received each year.
-VARIANCE 10 requests 2022 Update A total of 29 third party requests were received in 2022.
-All but two were approved by PHP.
-Declined requests were related to a land exchange and the development of a quarry.
+VARIANCE 10 requests 2023 Update A total of 13 third party requests were received in 2023.
+All were approved by PHP.